 You can start with ShopBase for free.
 After your free period ends, you must upgrade to one of the paid plans to continue usage.

 You can signup for ShopBase with the following simple steps.

 - Create a free account with your email address.

-We will now look into the different ShopBase plans that you can choose from.
+In this ShopBase review, we will now look into the different ShopBase plans that you can upgrade to.